Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 And feel free to substitute another grain for the oats.
 Check out this Pumpkin Dog Treats post’s list of acceptable grains for dog treats.

-Foods That Are Unsafe for Dogs and Should Not Be Included in Homemade Dog Treats
+Foods That Are Unsafe for Dogs and Should Be Avoided in Homemade Dog Treats

 These foods can be toxic and unsafe for dogs.
-Avoid them if you decide to substitute ingredients in these dog treats.
+If you decide to substitute any of the ingredients in these dog treats, avoid these foods.

 • Chocolate contains theobromine and caffeine, both of which can be toxic to dogs and can lead to symptoms like increased heart rate, vomiting, diarrhea, and even seizures or death.